Who are Learning Fellows?

 In which kinds of courses do Learning Fellows serve?

 Learning Fellows work in courses throughout Dartmouth’s College of Arts and Sciences.
 Typically (but not always), they work in courses with more than 30 enrolled students.
-In Winter 2017, Learning Fellows served in these courses:
+Below is a selection of the courses that have employed Dartmouth Learning Fellows:

 How are Learning Fellows selected?